HD claims logo without B (2)

 • The evidence required by your lawyer to present your case.

-• Who you’re filing a claim against.
+• Who are you making a claim against?

 Listed below are a couple of types of accidents you could have been involved in and how long it will take to resolve the personal injury claim Scotland: